antdke/antdke.co/content/posts/2020-12-26--TheFishStoryFromPixarSoul.md

 **They’re not separate events.**

-I can only get there once I realize I’m already there.
+I can only get there once I realize I’m already "there."

 If that young fish hates “the water,” then it’ll probably hate the ocean once it gets there.
 (That is, if the young fish ever accepts the fact that it’s already there)